hs105/Deep-Learning-for-OCR/README.md

 # Deep Learning for OCR
 This is a reading list for deep learning for OCR.
 I became interested in this topic when I was developing a mobile app for receipt and shopping management.
 See [my homepage](https://hengshuaiyao.github.io/) for more this app.
+I am going to release the dataset we collected for this project.

 ## Papers
 - Reading text in the wild with convolutional neural networks (2016), M. Jaderberg et al. *(DeepMind)* [[pdf]](http://arxiv.org/pdf/1412.1842)